Jontsu/huffmanLZ/documentation/testing.md

 Test and branch coverage stands at 100%.

-Unit tests have been implemeneted using Python's unittest unit testing framework.
-Test coverage and branch coverage has been implemented using Python's coverage package.
-I have only written tests for the files that relate to the algorithms.
-I have not written tests for files that relate to the UI.
+Unit tests have been implemented using Python's 'unittest' framework.
+Test and branch coverage has been measured using Python's 'coverage' package.
+Tests have been written for files related to the algorithms, but not for files related to the UI or routes.

-Unit tests and test coverage can be ran from terminal with commands
+To run the tests and generate a test coverage report, use the following commands in the terminal:

 ```bash
 coverage run -m unittest discover